Skip to Content

 The workflow can only read and analyze — it cannot modify anything.

-• Read actions execute normally
+• Reading actions run normally

 • Cannot label, archive, or send